What Makes a Pokémon Card Valuable Today?

 This month, we’re taking a look at what to do with what you find in your attic – with the example of a common discovery: early Pokemon cards.
 Written by Charlie Pettit

-Last year, a friend of mine was remodelling her house, and changed the heating system from a hot air system, pretty common in old London properties, to modern central heating.
-As they removed the insides of the system, leaving gaping holes in the walls, they made a surprising discovery – a handful of base set Pokemon cards.
+Last year, a friend of mine was remodeling her house, and changed the heating system from a hot air system to modern central heating.
+As they removed the insides of the system, they made a surprising discovery – a handful of base set Pokemon cards.

-We can guess that they were originally stored in the loft and at some stage, either installation or removal, they fell through from an unknown cubby hole, but the story is a variation on a typical one.
+We guess someone originally stored them in the loft, and at some point, they dropped through from an unknown cubby hole.
+Still, the story is a variation on a familiar one.

-After the absolute craze of Pokemon cards and video games, most people had at least a few – and now, as we reminisce on the fact we should have kept our shiny Charizard, many of us have grown up, and some of us are lucky enough to rediscover them kept somewhere in a box of old stuff in the loft — a forgotten card collection that could contain a secret rare or even the elusive holy grail of valuable cards.
+After the absolute craze of Pokemon cards and video games, most people had at least a few.
+As we reminisce on the fact we should have kept our shiny Charizard, some of us are lucky enough to rediscover them kept somewhere in a box of old stuff in the loft.
+A forgotten card collection that could contain a secret rare or even the elusive holy grail of valuable cards.

 Suggested article: Are Labubu’s worth the hype?

-Whilst you’d think that means you’re sitting on a small goldmine – who needs the lottery when you can find an original energy card, am I right? (no!) – simply being an early card doesn’t guarantee its value.
-So grab the box from the loft, dust off the cover, and let’s figure out how you know if you’ve made it rich!
+Simply being an early card doesn’t guarantee its value.
+Grab the box from the loft, dust off the cover, and let’s figure out how you know if you’ve made it rich!

 How Can You Tell Which Pokémon Cards You Have?

-Telling the difference between the sets can be tricky, and of course the highest value rare cards tend to hark from the first edition set.
-Thankfully, these are the easiest to identify, as next to the description of the Pokemon, will be a small EDITION 1 logo.
-It moves to the top right for energy cards, and the bottom left for Trainer cards, but is the easiest way to identify the set.
+Telling the difference between the sets can be tricky, the highest value rare cards tend to hark from the first edition set.
+Thankfully, these are the easiest to identify.
+Next to the description of the Pokemon, will be a small EDITION 1 logo.

 You may also cards from the first set, but not a first edition.
 You’re looking for the cards to be out of 102, and have no logo for the set.
 Logos came in the next sets, Jungle, had a flower style logo, and the third, Fossil, had a dinosaur footprint.

-If you know you’ve got a first set, but it’s not a first edition, all is not entirely lost.
-After the first edition came a reprint commonly called Shadowless, which basically says it’s not the first edition, but it still doesn’t have a shadow around the border.
+If you know you have a first set but not a first edition, you haven’t entirely lost out.
+After the first edition came a reprint commonly called Shadowless.
+This states that it's not the first edition, but it still doesn’t have a shadow around the border.
 These aren’t as sought after as first editions, but demand is still pretty high, especially for the chase cards like Charizard.

 Which Pokémon Cards Are the Most Collectable in Your Set?

 Once you’ve figured out whether your Pokémon cards are true originals, it’s worth taking a log of what you’ve actually got.
 First edition Pokemon cards are usually worth the most.
-The two main aspects of Pokémon collecting, even now, are having a full set of cards, or specific, collector-preferred Pokémon.
+The two main aspects of Pokémon collecting are having a full set of cards, or specific, collector-preferred Pokémon.

 If you’ve got two rare cards like Blastoise, you’re on to a winner over having four different energy cards.
 Otherwise, if you’ve got a full set of first edition Pokémon cards, you could be looking at a real coup.